Skip to Content

 In baked goods, carob powder is frequently used as a natural sweetener.
 It’s distinctly earthy while also mildly bitter, sweet, and nutty.
 While carob powder has almost no fat, it has more sugar and carbohydrates than cocoa powder, but is similarly high in dietary fiber and antioxidant polyphenols.

-When using carob powder to substitute for cocoa powder in baking, it needs to be in a recipe where you need a sweet chocolate flavor.
+How Much to Use: when using carob powder to substitute for cocoa powder in baking, it needs to be in a recipe where you need a sweet chocolate flavor.
 Use it as a 1:1 replacement for cocoa powder; however, you may need to lessen the sweetener in your recipe to offset it.
 If you have extra, carob makes for an excellent addition to foods like pancakes, oatmeal, and milkshakes.

 Chocolate Spread (NOT Nutella)